 My 3 Days With Al Gore’s Climate Reality

-Last week, I was fortunate to be an attendee at the Climate Reality Leadership Corps training with Al Gore.
-A thousand people from around the world- 58 countries and 47 US states- made the pilgrimage to San Francisco to be part of this training and that alone was truly inspirational.
+Last week, I was fortunate to attend a Climate Reality Leadership Corps training with Al Gore.
+A thousand people from around the world- 58 countries and 47 US states- made the pilgrimage to San Francisco to be part of this training.
+And, that alone was truly inspirational.
 Bette Midler was in the house.
 Grammy Award winner Kathy Mattea spoke about her story and journey with the Climate Project and the language of nonviolent communication.

-Gore compares the disinformation campaign, often referred to as climate denialism, to the effort by the tobacco companies to continue to as peddlers of doubt well after there was scientific evidence linking smoking to lung cancer.
+Gore compares the disinformation campaign to the effort by the tobacco companies to continue to as peddlers of doubt well after there was scientific evidence linking smoking to lung cancer.
 We must “dis-enthral” ourselves from the current meme which is an “illusory view of reality,” the former VP told the captivated audience.

 Even though recent surveys show that Americans may be waking up to the reality of climate change, the science is much worse than the average person realizes.
 There is an African proverb that Gore frequently quotes, “If you want to go quickly, go alone.
 If you want to go far, go together.”

 “We have to go far — quickly,” he adds.
 So while the task of raising awareness and moving that into actionable change may seem daunting, we, collectively, have no other choice.
 Because taking this issue head-on is now a moral imperative.

 - Join Climate Reality online to learn about our I’m Too Hot campaign and to request a Reality presentation in your community.